Check Out What Whales Are Doing With BTU - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on Peabody Energy.
+Someone with a lot of money to spend has taken a bullish stance on Peabody Energy BTU.

-Looking at options history for Peabody Energy BTU we detected 18 strange trades.

 What's The Price Target?